ugr-sail/sinergym/docs/source/pages/wrappers.rst

 Sinergym with this wrapper will save the mean and variance files in the root output directory as last calibration values.
-However, it also will save the intermediate values as files in episode directories, and in the best model found if :ref:`Evaluation Callback` is active in a DRL training process.
+However, it also will save the intermediate values as files in episode directories, and in the best model found if :ref:`LoggerEvalCallback` is active in a DRL training process.

 These functionalities are crucial when evaluating models trained using this wrapper.
 For more details, visit `#407 <https://github.com/ugr-sail/sinergym/issues/407>`__.